Joe Lacob

 Joseph Steven Lacob (born January 10, 1956) is an American business executive who was a partner at Kleiner Perkins and is the principal owner of the Golden State Warriors of the National Basketball Association (NBA) and the Golden State Valkyries of the Women's National Basketball Association (WNBA).

 Early life and education

-Lacob grew up Jewish in New Bedford, Massachusetts.
-The Lacob family relocated to Anaheim, California and Joe switched his allegiance to the Los Angeles Lakers and the Los Angeles Angels.
+Lacob grew up in a working-class Jewish family in New Bedford, Massachusetts.
+His father, Sidney, worked at a paper plant and his mother, Marlene, worked nights as a cashier at a supermarket.
+When Lacob was 13, the family relocated to Anaheim, California, and Joe switched his allegiance to the Los Angeles Lakers and the Los Angeles Angels.

-Lacob earned a bachelor's degree in biological sciences from University of California, Irvine in 1978, master's degree in public health (epidemiology) from University of California, Los Angeles (UCLA) and an MBA from the Stanford Graduate School of Business.
+Lacob earned a bachelor's degree in biological sciences from University of California, Irvine, in 1978, master's degree in public health (epidemiology) from University of California, Los Angeles (UCLA) and an MBA from the Stanford Graduate School of Business.